Beannachtaí ó Éirinn!(Greetings from Ireland),

 Anybody who knows Waterford will certainly know the “Waterford blaa”.
 For those that don’t I know what you’re thinking; it’s just a bread roll right?
 Wrong!
 As far as I’m concerned it’s the best bread roll in Ireland!
 Its origin is believed to date back to the late 1600s with the arrival of the Huguenots from France seeking refuge in Ireland.
 It’s possible that the term “blaa” comes from the French for white “blanc” but that’s only one theory.
 The Waterford Blaa now has PGI (Protected Designation of Origin) status meaning it can only be made by certified bakers in Waterford.
 Best eaten fresh in the morning for breakfast-delicious!
 Ok, now that we’re fed, let’s get on the road.

 1. The Viking Triangle

 First stop Reginald’s Tower at the tip of Waterford city’s Viking Triangle.
 Waterford is Ireland’s oldest city dating back to 914 AD when Viking invaders first arrived on Irish shores.
-The name itself goes back 1000 years too, from the Norse meaning “windy fijord”.
-At Reginald’s Tower you can see a host of Viking artifacts before heading to see a wealth of treasures at The Medieval Museum and The Bishop’s Palace Museum.
-After all that history, we should stop to admire the stunning replica of the Viking longship before a short stroll to the The House of Waterford Crystal, the birthplace of the world famous Irish Crystal.
+The name itself goes back 1000 years too, from the Norse meaning “windy fjord”.
+At Reginald’s Tower, you can see a host of Viking artefacts before heading to see a wealth of treasures at The Medieval Museum and The Bishop’s Palace Museum.
+After all that history, we should stop to admire the stunning replica of the Viking longship before a short stroll to The House of Waterford Crystal, the birthplace of the world-famous Irish Crystal.